jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Why?" asks the apprentice.

-"So others can redo our work.
-If we cannot reproduce our results, we have proved nothing.
-This will take a long time, William.
-Longer than us.
-Maybe you will finish what we begin, and your apprentice after you.
+"So anyone can redo our work.
+If they cannot reproduce our results, we have proved nothing.
+This project will take a long time.
+It's worth doing, William."

+"What good will come from so much work?"

+The blacksmith jumps in, "Understanding what fuels fire?
+Imagine the metals we can make!
+Imagine what the new metals can fashion.
+Imagine William!
+Imagine!
+That is for you and your apprentice after you to build on.
 Are you ready?"

 The apprentice smiles.